 Can you make your own?
 Yes, but I’ll admit up front that I don’t, mostly because I never get the flour as finely ground as the flour that I buy.
 The finer the grind of flour, the more closer your baked goods will resemble the texture of a cookie or cake.

 You can use a blender or a food processor to grind the almonds into flour, but to obtain blanched almond flour you must first blanch the almonds to remove the skin.
 And don’t go too far when processing the almonds into flour, or you will end up with almond butter (which it not a bad thing, but not what you were after).

 Another way to make a small batch of blanched almond flour is to purchase sliced blanched almonds and then process them until you have flour.

-Do I need to sift the flour?
+Do you need to sift the flour?
 I don’t go as far as sifting it but I do break up any clumps in the batter before measuring it.
 If you are after the finest flour possible you could sift it a bit but in general ground blanched almond flour is good to use out of the bag.
 And a good mixing of your batter will disperse and break up clumps as well.

-Can I replace all-purpose flour (APF) with almond flour in a recipe?
+Can you replace all-purpose flour (APF) with almond flour in a recipe?
 Possibly, but it will depend on the recipe and the other ingredients.
 Almond flour is denser than APF and many other baking flours and so it behaves differently in each recipe.
 The biggest difference is that APF contains gluten as a binding agent, and almond flour doesn’t contain gluten so it relies on other ingredients to hold it together.
 Almond flour also tends to burn at higher temperatures, so generally you’ll want to stay at or below 350°F (180°C, or gas mark 4) when baking recipes that call for almond flour as the main ingredient.